Connect Using the SAP HANA Go Interface

 ShellCopygo run goQuery.go

-For more information on the API’s used, consult the SAP HANA connection specific properties at Connect to SAP HANA from Go, Go Database/SQL Tutorial, and Package SQL
+For more information on the API’s used, consult the SAP HANA connection specific properties at Go Connection Properties, Go Database/SQL Tutorial, and Package SQL.

 - Step 4